OlgaLezhnina/dtreg_R/README.md

 - Then, create a new instance of the schema by filling in the relevant fields.

-- Finally, write the instance as a machine-actionable JSON-LD file.
+- Finally, write the instance as a machine-readable JSON-LD file.

 ## Installation